Get insider access

 5. Best Cheap Monitor

-If you don't want to spend a lot of money on a high-end monitor, you can still get some versatile options for a cheap price.
+If you don't want to spend a lot of money on a monitor, you can still get some versatile options for a cheap price.
 A great example of this is the Dell G2724D, which you can buy for cheap directly through Dell's website.
-However, it has considerably worse image quality than the AOC Q27G3XMN, as it lacks Mini LED backlighting and doesn't get bright enough for highlights to pop in HDR, and blacks look gray in a dark room.
+However, it has a lot worse image quality than the AOC Q27G3XMN, as it lacks Mini LED backlighting and doesn't get bright enough for highlights to pop in HDR, and blacks look gray in a dark room.
 However, this is what you have to expect, especially given how much less it costs.

 The Dell is still a great monitor with a 27-inch, 1440p screen like the AOC.
 It has similar gaming features to the AOC as it has a fast response time, and there's less smearing with fast-moving objects.
 Besides that, it gets bright enough to easily overcome glare in a bright room and also comes with a very ergonomic stand, so it's easy to adjust.
+But as expected for an entry-level monitor, it lacks a USB hub to connect devices, so you need to make sure your computer has enough ports for what you need.

 See our recommendations for the best monitors under $200.